fhildeb/lukso-node-guide/docs/guides/validator-setup/wagyu-key-generation.md

 ## 4. Generate Initial Keys

-Follow these numbered steps to generate your validator keys using the Wagyu application:
+Follow these steps to generate your initial validator keys using the Wagyu application:

 **1. Launch the Application**: Open your file explorer, navigate to your home directory, and _execute_ the application.